Vishva68/EXP-1/README.md

 # EXP-1
 EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
-AIM
+## AIM
 a.
 To verify Kirchhoff’s Voltage Law (KVL) for the given circuit.
 b.
 To verify Kirchhoff’s Current Law (KCL) for the given circuits.

-APPARATUS REQUIRED:
+## APPARATUS REQUIRED:
 S.No.
 Components	Range	Quantity
-1	Resistor	1kΩ	3
+-	Resistor	1kΩ	3
-2	Voltmeter (DC)	0-30V	3
+-	Voltmeter (DC)	0-30V	3
-3	Ammeter (DC)	(0-200)mA	3
+-	Ammeter (DC)	(0-200)mA	3
-4	Bread Board		1
+- Bread Board		1
-5	Regulated Power Supply	(0-30)V	1
+- Regulated Power Supply	(0-30)V	1
-6	Connecting wires		As required
+-	Connecting wires		As required

-THEORY:
+## THEORY:
+# KVL:
-KVL: Kirchhoff's voltage law states that the sum of the voltage differences around any closed loop in a circuit must be zero.
+Kirchhoff's voltage law states that the sum of the voltage differences around any closed loop in a circuit must be zero.
 A loop in a circuit is any path that ends at the same point at which it starts.
-KCL:
+# KCL:
 Kirchhoff's Current Law (KCL) Kirchhoff's Current Law states that the algebraic sum of the currents entering and leaving a node is equal to zero.
 By convention, currents entering the node are positive, and those leaving a node are negative

-PROCEDURE:
+## PROCEDURE:
-a.
-KVL:
+#  KVL:
 1. Connect as per the circuit diagram.
 2. Check if the RPS voltage is set to zero voltage.
 3. Check all the meters for null position.